-- 1. Follow the process prompted by the District's filtering software (or to remain anonymous, log in under log in name: 123anonymous) and submit an electronic request for access to a website, or: - 2.
-Submit a request, whether anonymous or otherwise, to the District's Superintendent/the Superintendent's designee. - 3.
-Requests for access shall be granted or denied within three days.
-If a request was submitted anonymously, persons should either attempt to access the website requested after three days or log back in at 123anonymous to see the status of the request. - 4.
+- 1. Follow the process prompted by the District's filtering software and submit an electronic request for access to a website, or: - 2.
+Submit a request to the District's Superintendent/the Superintendent's designee. - 3.
+Requests for access shall be granted or denied within three days. - 4.
 Appeal of the decision to grant or deny access to a website may be made in writing to the Board of Education.
 Persons who wish to remain anonymous may mail an anonymous request for review to the Board of Education at the School District's Central Office, stating the website that they would like to access and providing any additional detail the person wishes to disclose. - 5.
 In case of an appeal, the Board of Education will review the contested material and make a determination. - 6.
 Material subject to the complaint will not be unblocked pending this review process.